abdulbasitha/BLOOD-BANK-APP/README.md

 ## Support

-In case of any questions or problems, please contact me at:
+In case of any queries or issues, please contact us at:
 [info@techzia.in](mailto:info@techzia.in)

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ### Happy Coding 💖